mattmorgante/laravel-vegaroo/readme.md

 Version 0.2
 - Add more recipes: stir fries, classics, snacks, smoothies, salads, oven baked goodness
 - /recipes/{category} links
-- Guest can upvote a recipe
+- User can upvote a recipe
 - All recipes page is sorted by upvotes

 Version 0.3